freginold/Note/README.md

 # Note
-very basic Windows GUI note app
+Note is a very basic Windows GUI note app.
+It is free, open source, and in the public domain (no copyright).
+It uses VBScript and JavaScript with an .HTA interface.